Caldalkalibacillus

-Biochemical Characteristics and Molecular Signatures
+Biochemical characteristics and molecular signatures

 Members of this genus are aerobic and some are motile and endospore-forming.
 Colonies formed are either yellow or yellowish-white in colour.
 Temperature range for growth is 20–65°C, with optimum growth temperature for C. mannanilyticus around 37°C, whereas C. thermarum grows optimally at 60°C. The pH range for growth is 7.5–10, with optimal growth occurring around pH 8.5–9.0.

 Four conserved signature indels (CSIs) were identified through genomic analyses for this genus in the following proteins: prephenate dehydrogenase, isoprenyl transferase, DUF1027 domain-containing protein and adenine deaminase, which in most cases are exclusively shared by either all or most members of this genus.
 These CSIs provide a reliable molecular means of distinguishing Caldalkalibacillus species from other Bacillaceae genera and bacteria.

-Taxonomy
+Phylogeny

 Caldalkalibacillus, as of May 2021, contains a total of 3 species with validly published names.
 This branching pattern is also observed in the Genome Taxonomy Database (GTDB).